stacksimplify/aws-eks-kubernetes-masterclass/10-ECR-Elastic-Container-Registry-and-EKS/README.md

 - **Repository:** An ECR image repository contains our Docker images.
 - **Repository policy:** We can control access to our repositories and the images within them with repository policies.
 - **Authorization token:** Our Docker client must authenticate to Amazon ECR registries as an AWS user before it can push and pull images.
 The AWS CLI get-login command provides us with authentication credentials to pass to Docker.
 - **Image:** We can push and pull container images to our repositories.
-We can use these images locally on your development system, or we can use them in Amazon ECS task definitions.

 ## Step-03: Pre-requisites
 - Install required CLI software on your local desktop